TorqIT/pimcore-azure-provisioning/README.md

 This Docker image can be used to easily provision an Azure environment to host a Pimcore solution.

-Follow these steps:
+## Initial provisioning
+Follow these steps to provision an environment for the first time:

 1. Pull the image and run it with either `docker run` or `docker-compose`.
 With `compose`, use something like the following:
    ```yaml